almachelouche/middleman/content/email/AU/Welcome/013 Template Refresh/welcome_transit custom.md

 path='email_modules/singles/copy'
 color='''white'''

-	copy='''<span style="font-weight: bold;">Extended Warranty</span><br /><br />Your Transit includes a complimentary extended warranty that covers your vehicle for 3 years or 200,000km – whichever comes first&#179;.
-Simply follow your vehicle's servicing requirements outlined in your owner's literature to stay fully protected.
-For your convenience, this warranty information is recorded at all Ford Dealerships nationwide and you will also have received a letter confirming the extended warranty period from your Dealer.<br /><br />Call us anytime on: 1300 80 10 80'''
+	copy='''<span style="font-weight: bold;">Extended Warranty</span><br /><br />Your Transit includes a complimentary extended warranty which means your vehicle is covered for a total of up to 5 years or 200,000km – whichever comes first³.
+Simply follow your vehicle’s servicing requirements outlined in your owner’s literature to stay protected.
+For your convenience, this warranty information is registered in the Ford Service system.<br /><br />Call us anytime on: 1300 80 10 80'''

 [[module]]
 path='email_modules/spacer/default'